ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/networking.md

 ## IPv6 (6LoWPAN)

-6LoWPAN stack is a robust, scalable and self-healing mesh networking stack for low power, less complex constrained devices.
-The 6LoWPAN stack [ documentation](http://docs.mbed.com/docs/arm-ipv66lowpan-stack/en/latest/) is giving overview of the 6LoWPAN technology and reference to 6LoWPAN stack C API.
+The 6LoWPAN stack is a robust, scalable and self-healing mesh networking stack for low power, less complex constrained devices.
+The 6LoWPAN stack [documentation](http://docs.mbed.com/docs/arm-ipv66lowpan-stack/en/latest/) gives an overview of the 6LoWPAN technology and reference to the 6LoWPAN stack C API.

-In mbed OS, the 6LoWPAN stack which is written in C language, should be used via [mbed-mesh-api](https://github.com/ARMmbed/mbed-mesh-api) and [mbed C++ Socket API](https://github.com/ARMmbed/sockets/blob/master/README.md).
-The mbed-mesh-api is responsible for initializing the 6LoWPAN stack when used for the first time and therefore application must connect to wireless network by using the mbed-mesh-api before using any methods from the socket API.
+In mbed OS, the 6LoWPAN stack should be used through [mbed-mesh-api](https://github.com/ARMmbed/mbed-mesh-api) and the [mbed C++ Socket API](https://github.com/ARMmbed/sockets/blob/master/README.md).
+The mbed mesh API is responsible for initializing the 6LoWPAN stack when used for the first time; applications must therefore connect to a wireless network by using the mbed-mesh-api before using any other method from the socket API.

-The mbed C++ Socket API is not fully supported by 6LoWPAN adaptation layer.
-To see 6LoWPAN stack deviations from the mbed Socket C++ API please see readme in [sal-iface-6lowpan](https://github.com/ARMmbed/sal-iface-6lowpan).
+The mbed C++ Socket API is not fully supported by the 6LoWPAN adaptation layer.
+You can see the 6LoWPAN stack deviations from the mbed Socket C++ API in the [sal-iface-6lowpan](https://github.com/ARMmbed/sal-iface-6lowpan) documentation.

-The mbed-mesh-api is in experimental state, it is using static configuration.
-It does not provide API for selecting the node operating mode, security option, radio channel or other options that are needed for connecting to 6LoWPAN network.
-Support for these configurations will be available later.
+The mbed-mesh-api is in an experimental state and uses static configuration.
+It does not provide API for selecting the node operating mode, security option, radio channel or other options that are needed for connecting to a 6LoWPAN network.
+Support for these configurations will be available in the future.

 ## Thread